 He felt Finch moving to grab his weapon despite his dislike for guns, but anxious to move on with the instructions.

-"Harold, wait…" He gasped.
+"Harold, wait…" John gasped.
 "Give me a minute," he asked in an impossibly low voice, his body shaking.

 He couldn't take any more pain right now and he didn't seem to manage to get air into his lungs.
 He needed to breathe, to get his body under control.
 He felt that if Finch so much as blew on his shoulder he would scream his lungs out.